taylormoe93/prime-pw-week-4-assignment-part-3/readme.md

   X loop over the items in the `basket` array
   X console.log each individual item on a new line

-- Create a function called `empty`.
+X Create a function called `empty`.
 It should:
-  - reset the `basket` to an empty array
+  X reset the `basket` to an empty array

 > __IMPORTANT__
 > Make sure that you are writing code *in the file* to test every function that you write!